aleczhang2027/L-LMs/README.md

 - `matplotlib` / `seaborn` — Visualizations
 - `pandas` / `numpy` — Data handling

-> **Note:** Models were trained on Google Colab (GPU).
-Running locally on CPU is possible but significantly slower, especially for Stage 2 video games (~38,000 training rows).
+> **Note:** All other scripts were run on MacBook M-series models, except for the video games model which was run on Google Colab.
+For systems without CUDA or Apple Silicon support, running the scripts on Google Colab could potentially be faster.

 ---